ynotstartups/notes/notes/cheat-sheet-work.md

 # Cheat Sheet Work

-## How many working days do we have?
+## Number of working days per 2 week sprint

 Working hour is from 9:00 - 12:30, 13:30 - 18:00, which is 3:30 + 4:30 = 8 hours per day.